marcopennekamp/lore/specification/structs-traits-shapes.md

 function z(pos: Position3D): Real
 ```

-Any struct implementing `Position3D` will have to provide a definition for all three of these abstract functions.
+Any struct extending `Position3D` will have to provide a definition for all three of these abstract functions.

 In the future, we might introduce **syntactic sugar** for the simpler forms of data abstraction, especially so that implementing data-heavy traits with a struct isn't ultra tedious.
 For now, we want to keep it simple though, and the idea of multi-functions once again proves to be powerful enough to get there.